vsphere-tmm/vsphere-supervisor/nsx-requirements.md

 ### NSX Edge Transport Node

 The NSX Edge Transport Nodes provide key routing services and connectivity to networks outside the NSX deployment.
-NSX Edge Transport Nodes provide a pool of capacity for running centralized services and are required if you want to deploy a Tier-0 or Tier-1 router with stateful services such as network address translation (NAT), VPN, and so on.
+They also provide a pool of capacity for running centralized services and are required if you want to deploy a Tier-0 or Tier-1 router with stateful services such as network address translation (NAT), VPN, and so on.

 The SDDC Manager provisions two NSX Edge Transport Nodes in an Edge Cluster.